 Next Steps are now running their advanced volunteering programme as a step up from the one they ran last year.
 The course ran from May - July 2022.
-All 7 learners completed the course and were awarded their certificate.
-This year, they were awarded a Level 1 Certificate in Personal & Social Education.
+All seven learners completed the course and were awarded their certificate.
+This year they were awarded a Level 1 Certificate in Personal and Social Education.

 Next Steps are also currently developing a pilot employability programme with HFT and Deeside Business Forum.
 This aims to provide employment for individuals within the Deeside Industrial Park.
-As part of this programme, Next Steps have developed their volunteering course to include employability skills and the new course will start in April 2023.
-There are currently 9 individuals interested in completing the course.
+As part of this programme, Next Steps have developed their volunteering course to include employability skills and the new course will start in April 2023 and currently has nine individuals interested in completing the course.